Fraunhofer-FIT-COOP/LabChain/README.md

 - [ ] Implement a malicious test client
 - [ ] Look for a better way of ending a workflow.
 (It currently gets hanged in check tasks of the last user)
 - [ ] Optimize current workflow status page as it takes long time to show the workflows
+- [ ] The system does not support split inside split(See CoffeeVeryComplexOrAndMerge.json).
+Find a solution for that.

 ## Nice to have

 - [ ] Use JSON for configuration